UFC 204: Bisping vs. Henderson: Predictions & Analysis

 A few statistical edges stand out.
 Bektic throws significantly more leather — a 0.9 sig. strike per minute gap.
 Bektic is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Bektic has tighter striking defense, making opponents miss more often.

-**The Pick: Mirsad Bektic over Russell Doane.** The model is firm on this one: Bektic at 90%.
-Notably, the betting market has Bektic at 84% implied while our model sees 90% — a 6-point disagreement that could signal value.
+The Pick: Mirsad Bektic over Russell Doane.
+The model is firm on this one: Bektic at 84%.
+The market and our model are aligned — the line looks fair.

 Iuri Alcantara vs Brad Pickett